Lihi-Gur-Arie/Car_detection_w_yolov4/README.md

-# Car detection with yolo v4
+# Car detection with YOLO v4
 This repository contains code for car detection using YOLOv4 algorithm, that was pre-trained on COCO dataset by AlexeyAB.

 The yolov4 python package was implemented in TensotFlow2: https://github.com/sicara/tf2-yolov4.